 This is a mirror of www.huffenglish.com/gatsby/gatsbyhunt.html, and I claim no authorship.
 Credit is given to Valeri Arbizu for the original version.

 Please read any five of the following readings, and take notes either on on a Word doc or in your notebooks.
-Submit as an MLA document on Edmodo when finished (or in your notes).
+Submit as a Google doc on Classroom when finished.

 Answer the questions as you read each text, not at the end!
 Please included titles!